georgewlkly/georgewlkly.github.io/sponsorship.md

 ### Why Sponsor Context Window?

-Your message won't be lost in an advertising crowd.
 Our sponsors receive **unrivalled visibility** and an audience quality that is virtually impossible to find elsewhere.

 | Metric | Performance/Benchmark | The Value Proposition |
 | :--- | :--- | :--- |